Sound Beach, NY Demographics

 A map of Sound Beach's Population by Race

-Of the 1,293 places in New York, Sound Beach is the 262nd most populous.
+Sound Beach is ranked the 273rd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sound Beach was ranked the 262nd most populous place in the 2020 Census.

 Sound Beach's White Population